When Night Is Bright as Day

 Orobelle opened her eyes.

-Her heartbeat filled her head.
-Frigid metal fear bore down on her from all sides, like the bars of a cage.
-Turning on her side, she stared at a patch of orange lamplight through the muslin, listening in a daze to the soft rustle of leaves pervading the room.
+The terror threw itself upon her like a beast, squeezing the breath out of her.
+She rolled onto her side, and stared at a patch of orange lamplight through the muslin, listening to the soft rustle of the leaves beneath the booming of her heart.

 Someone was in her bedchamber with her.